Building a Lean Development Environment on Arch Linux

 Arch Linux for development delivers:

-• Same tools as Windows/Mac: Docker, VSCode, Git, cloud CLIs—all native
+- Same tools as Windows/Mac: Docker, VSCode, Git, cloud CLIs all run natively

 Setup takes a weekend.
 The productivity gains compound daily.